When Sleep Decreases, Your Overall Risk Increases.

 "Coming up on the 6:00 news.
 A fatality on our roads today as the driver apparently fell asleep at the wheel . . . “

-Their annual summer vacation was all but over and the Brown’s were driving down the highway.
+Their annual summer vacation was all but over, and the Brown family was driving down the highway.
 They were on their way back home, the kids all safe and fast asleep in the back seat.
 Suddenly, a truck on the opposite side of the highway swerved into the ditch and continued to roll a dozen times before completely stopping just short of a telephone pole.

 The Browns were shocked and the next morning made a point of scanning the paper to determine the fate of the occupants in the vehicle.
 The paper reported the lone inhabitant was pronounced dead at the scene and the crash was a result of the driver falling asleep at the wheel.

 A major cause of accidents is impaired sleep.
 Plain and simple.
 Carelessness and fatigue resulting from sleep loss play a huge factor in far more disasters than ever get reported on.
 When polled, more than one-third of all people who said they have driven while drowsy, indicated they have fallen asleep at the wheel.

 It comes as no surprise to learn that lack of sleep alters emotions and moods.
 What may be a surprise to learn is sleep deprived individuals compared to someone under the influence of alcohol – have similar reaction times.
 Recently a study showed more than half of all road accidents are committed by sleep deprived individuals.

 Your reaction time and attentiveness are affected by inadequate amounts of sleep.
 An estimated twenty percent of all workplace related injuries transpire because of a person’s sleepiness.
 Accidents in the workplace result in financial burdens affecting corporations, society, the health care system and the individual.